Please ensure Javascript is enabled for purposes of website accessibility Skip to Content

 A group of people are stood together smiling at the camera

-The launch event saw families of the people supported, colleagues from our charity and local council representatives come together, as well as a special visit from the Lord Mayor of Portsmouth, Gerald Vernon-Jackson.
+The launch event saw people supported, their loved ones, colleagues from our charity, and local council representatives come together, as well as a special visit from the Lord Mayor of Portsmouth, Gerald Vernon-Jackson.

 Caroline Robins, Head of Operations at Community Integrated Care, said, “We are so proud to be opening a new service in the area, supporting more people across Portsmouth.
 It was fantastic to meet with our colleagues from Portsmouth City Council and the families of the people supported, and to begin planning together to support people as they move into their new homes.
 We’d also like to thank the Lord Mayor for joining us to celebrate and find out more about the impact that Redbridge House will have for local people with support needs.
 We can’t wait to see everyone move in and thrive in their new homes.”